-The 2018 La Vuelta Espana (Tour of Spain) race route has been announced and while it’s not high on the priority list of many riders at this time of the season, by the time it starts, it can often produce the best racing of the year.
+La Vuelta 19 route has been announced and while it’s not high on the priority list of many riders at this time of the season, by the time it starts, it can often produce the best racing of the year.

-Out, and back, from Madrid we’ll chase this enigmatic grand tour for the final ten days.
-First up to Asturias, through Cantabria and the Basque region, over to Andorra, before returning for the grand finale in downtown Madrid.
-You’ll love the northern coast of Spain, the Basque region, the Pyrenees and Andorra, not to mention the seafood, wine, coffee and tapas.
+From Bilbao in the Basque country down to Madrid, we’ll chase this enigmatic grand tour all the while experiencing the best riding northern Spain has to offer.
+First up there’s a stage start in Bilbao, and then we move westwards through Cantabria to Asturias, before heading south for the grand finale in downtown Madrid.
+You’ll love the northern coast of Spain, the Basque region, not to mention the seafood, wine, coffee and tapas.

-Following the final 10 stages of the 73rd Edition of the Vuelta a Espana, finishing with an exciting stage finish in Madrid, Spain.
+Following the final 10 stages of the 74th Edition of the Vuelta a Espana, from Bilbao finishing with an exciting stage finish in Madrid, Spain.

 This is a fantastic event, where you can really get in touch with these world class riders.
 We ride most mornings, encompassing parts of the stages the riders will be competing on.
 We get to see the riders signing on, race starts, sprints, climbs and finishes.